hecko-yes/hecko.my.to/fursonae/index.md

 probably my first non-cuddlemaxxed character

-pink body, very·hot-pink beans and hooves, light-yellow [countershading](https://en.wikipedia.org/wiki/Countershading) and inside of ears, yellow eyes neck fluff would be nice, though i'm not sure what color plush maybe? not necessarily for cuddle purposes, i just feel it'd be neat (though idk if useful hands would fit it well) i usually do plain colors but maybe this time i could/should do some sort of spots? freckles at least? probably both anthro and feral forms; anthro probably gets paws (maybe cat paws so it can be a [bappy](https://www.urbandictionary.com/define.php?term=Bappers) mew [deer](https://en.wiktionary.org/wiki/happy_New_Year#English))
+pink body, very·hot-pink beans and hooves, light-yellow [countershading](https://en.wikipedia.org/wiki/Countershading) and inside of ears (and ear fluff probably), yellow eyes and neck fluff plush maybe? not necessarily for cuddle purposes, i just feel it'd be neat (though idk if useful hands would fit it well) i usually do plain colors but maybe this time i could/should do some sort of spots? freckles at least? probably both anthro and feral forms; anthro probably gets paws (maybe cat paws so it can be a [bappy](https://www.urbandictionary.com/define.php?term=Bappers) mew [deer](https://en.wiktionary.org/wiki/happy_New_Year#English))